Is Your Business Fundable in a Recession? The True Meaning of Fundability, and Just How Your Business Can Get Fundable

 In particular, an application presented in person allows for a dialogue and negotiations.
 This is seen as the most serious and generally the most Fundable.
 In person, a lender can directly assess the answer to their inquiry: how Fundable is your business?

 Are you trying for a very large loan the first time around?
 You probably won’t get it.
 By proving your financial responsibility, lenders will be more likely to loan to you, and to loan you more.

-Keep all records consistent to your business can be fundable in a recession.
+Keep all records consistent so your business can be Fundable in a recession.
 Set up your business legitimately, with a domain, phone numbers, an address, and more.
 Get all ID numbers and register with the IRS.
-Set up your business bank account for fundability.
+Set up your business bank account for Fundability.
 Keep all business financials organized and have them prepared by a competent professional.
 Get your personal credit ‘house’ in order.

 Being Fundable means your business can get financing from a credit provider or lender.
 So, is your business Fundable in a recession?